Last update: June 17, 2026

 3. Restocking

-3. Disposal
+4. Disposal

-How to reduce the costs associated with reverse logistics
+How to reduce reverse logistics costs

 nShift Returns delivers branded, self-service experiences while giving you the tools to prevent avoidable returns, automate refunds, and restock faster.